 Workplace safety is undergoing a significant transformation with an increasing global emphasis on psychosocial risks and hazards.
 Notably, factors like job stress and burnout have emerged as focal points, demonstrating direct links to employee absence, reduced productivity and elevated turnover rates, all of which inevitably impact a company's overall performance.

-The European Union (EU) is also at the forefront of addressing psychosocial risks.
-Member states like Sweden, Belgium and Denmark are aligning their approaches with the general preventative principles outlined in Directive 89/391/EEC.
+European Union (EU): Member states like Sweden, Belgium and Denmark are aligning their approaches with the general preventative principles outlined in Directive 89/391/EEC.

 While it’s important to address psychosocial risks and hazards, organizations should not decrease their focus on physical dangers.
 For this reason, striking a balanced approach is necessary.
 The list of mental and social influences on the workplace includes: